miccoli/pyownet/docs/intro.rst

 comprises many different modules which offer different access protocols to 1-Wire data: ``owhttpd`` (http), ``owftpd`` (ftp) and ``owfs`` (filesystem interface via FUSE).
-Since only a single program can access the 1-Wire bus at one time, there is also backend component, ``owserver``, that arbitrates access to the bus from multiple client processes.
+Since only a single program can access the 1-Wire bus at one time, there is also a back end component, ``owserver``, that arbitrates access to the bus from multiple client processes.
 Client processes can query an ``owserver`` (the program) via network sockets speaking the 'owserver'